 - a single asset is taxed in two different countries.

-A first solution to this is unilateral measures taken by the tax administrations of each state, which usually consist of deductions for such double taxation cases.
-But when these are insufficient, then bilateral provisions such as agreements to avoid double taxation or CDI are required. & Nbsp; Its objective is to clarify, unify and guarantee the fiscal situation of taxpayers who carry out economic activities in other countries.
+A first solution to this are unilateral measures taken by the tax administrations of each state, which usually consist of deductions for such double taxation cases.
+But when these are insufficient, then it requires bilateral provisions such as agreements to avoid double taxation or CDI.
+Its objective is to clarify, unify and guarantee the fiscal situation of taxpayers who carry out economic activities in other countries.

-These conventions are usually based on models proposed by supranational organizations such as the OECD and the UN and it should be noted that they have primacy over the country's domestic law as they are framed in the field of international law.
-Its structure usually includes, among other things, the scope, the legal definitions and tax rules, the methods to eliminate double taxation, the protocol and some other special provisions.
+These conventions They are usually based on models proposed by supranational organizations such as the OECD and the UN and it should be noted that have primacy over the internal law of the country as they are framed in the field of international law.
+Its structure usually includes, among other things, the scope of application, legal definitions and taxation rules, methods to eliminate double taxation, the protocol and some other special provisions.

 ¿Why CDIs are important?

-The CDIs facilitate the promotion of foreign investment and favor the competitiveness of national companies abroad.
-Its measures apply to individuals and legal entities residing in any of the signatory states and affect taxes on income, wealth or corporate profits.
-These taxes are payable by each of the contracting states and / or their political and administrative subdivisions, and in these treaties it is established which the two States have the competence to tax income.
+CDIs facilitate the promotion of foreign investments and favor the competitiveness of national companies abroad.
+Its measures apply to natural and legal persons residing in any of the signatory states and affect taxes on income, on wealth or on business profits.
+These taxes are required by each of the contracting states and / or their political and administrative subdivisions, and in these treaties it is established which two states have the competence to tax income.

-Specifically for the Principality of Andorra, its relevant importance lies, for example, in the end of the withholding tax on taxes that certain administrations, such as the French or the Spanish, applied to Andorran companies that wanted to export their services to these countries.
-It supposes, therefore, a great advance for the international economic opening of the country.
+Specifically for the Principality of Andorra, its relevant importance lies, for example, in the end of the tax on withholdings at source that certain administrations, like the French or the Spanish, applied to Andorran companies that wanted to export their services to these countries.
+It therefore represents a great advance for the international economic opening of the country.

 The Double Taxation Agreements of Andorra

-As we have indicated, in order to comprehensively consider the taxation of non-residents, it is necessary to take into account, in addition to the internal legislation on the Income tax for non-residents, the different international treaties and conventions that a country has signed in vigor.
-The Principality of Andorra has signed in recent years a series of agreements with other countries to avoid tax evasion and double taxation (CDI) of all taxes of a direct nature on income:
+As we have indicated, in order to fully consider the taxation of non-residents, it is necessary to take into account, in addition to the internal legislation on income tax for non-residents, the different international treaties and agreements that a country has signed in force. .
+The Principality of Andorra has signed in recent years, a series of agreements with other countries to avoid tax evasion and double taxation (CDI) of all taxes of a direct nature on income:

 - corporate income tax